Every Breath Is Mine To Take

 “You need somewhere to recover; I believe I’m correct in saying that your answer to my question earlier if you had someplace warm to go home to would have been ‘no’?” he said in the soft, clear intonation of a compassionate schoolteacher.
 “We have room in our flat.”

 “You’re...offering me a place to stay?
 Just...Like that?”
-Anarchy was reeling, so shocked he almost wanted to argue on the insensibility of it all.
+It left Anarchy reeling; so shocked he almost wanted to argue on the insensibility of it all.

 “Should I not, Anarchy?”
 Sethfire asked in return, his eye contact steady, almost penetrating.
-Anarchy had a million ways to answer; a million ways to tell this stranger that no, he really shouldn’t be throwing his door open to any random squat kid that keeled over in front of him—but gratitude overtook them all and left Anarchy stunned to silence and overwhelmed by emotion.
-It was a relief to be surfaced from it by his other two rescuers’ readiness for action: Kato shoved on Anarchy’s shoulder; Athena excitedly whisper-chanted ‘jail-break, jail-break, jail-break’ and started tugging on her brother’s sleeve.
+Anarchy had a million ways to answer; a million ways to tell this stranger that no, he really shouldn’t be throwing his door open to any random squat kid that keeled over in front of him—but some baffled gratitude overtook them all and left Anarchy stunned to silence.
+It was a relief to be surfaced from it by his other two rescuers’ readiness for action: Kato vaulted the cot and shoved on Anarchy’s shoulder while Athena excitedly whisper-chanted ‘jail-break, jail-break, jail-break’ and gave her brother’s coat a tug.

 “Less talking, more moving!”
-Kato said, sounding as excited as if he was planning a real jailbreak, “Is the coast clear?”
+Kato said, almost into Anarchy’s ear, leaning past him to speak to Athena and sounding as if he was planning a real jailbreak; “Is the coast clear?”

 “I wasn’t—”